Look at Bigotry

 Bigot: a person who is obstinately or intolerantly devoted to his or her own opinions and prejudices.
 Especially: one who regards or treats the members of a group (such as a racial or ethnic group) with hatred and intolerance.
 (Merriam-Webster)

 Bigotry is on the rise all across America.
-Our increased attacks against each other based on our race, ethnicity, religion, gender, lifestyle, politics, values, etc. are hard to deny.
+Our increased attacks against each other based on race, ethnicity, religion, gender, lifestyle, politics, values, etc. are impossible to deny.
 While President Trump is often blamed for this increase, bigotry is a bit more complicated than that.
 Trump certainly pushed many of us over the edge, but the groundwork was laid well before he came onto the scene.

 Identity Politics: The Bigotry Magnifier

 To (overly) simplify it, identity politics is a political activity where ideas and policies are promoted in support of various subgroups of society (based on race, religion, gender, etc.) that are oppressed, have reduced opportunities, or are marginalized in some manner.
 Citizens push for these ideas and policies in hopes of getting equal treatment.
 Politicians typically pursue them to genuinely support the subgroups, but sometimes only to accumulate political support.